-- 14. Please indicate if you think any of the additional information should be included on a dog's registration: - $\hfill\square$ information on whether the dog is used as a livestock working dog - \Box information on whether the dog is used as an assistance dog

-Please indicate why you think this information will be beneficial: Without knowing who will have access to this information I cannot comment on what should be held, and therefore accessible.
+Questions - All 14.
+Please indicate if you think any of the additional information should be included on a dog's registration: □ information on whether the dog is used as a livestock working dog □ information on whether the dog is used as an assistance dog Please indicate why you think this information will be beneficial: Without knowing who and for what purpose will have access to this information I cannot comment on what should be held or accessible.